Want to know how to monitor employee internet usage?

 Here’s a closer look:

-A. Simple To Use
+A. Simple to use

 Most employee monitoring tools can be confusing to use.
 This is an issue because if your employees can’t understand a tool, they’ll be less likely to use it!